Renovamen/oh-vue-icons/README.md

 ## Acknowledgements

-This project is inspired by and based on [Justineo/vue-awesome](https://github.com/Justineo/vue-awesome).
+This project is inspired by and based on [Justineo/vue-awesome](https://github.com/Justineo/vue-awesome) and [react-icons](https://github.com/react-icons/react-icons).

 &nbsp;